-I live in Maroubra, Sydney Australia but I’m originally from country New South Wales.
+I live in Maroubra in Sydney, Australia, but I’m originally from country New South Wales.
 I grew up in a town of 1200 people.
-I’m married to Jo Thomas, we have 2 children, Bella and Will.
-We have 2 miniature sausage dogs and a baby Great Dane named Blu.
+I’m married to Jo Thomas; we have two children, Bella and Will, and a Great Dane named Blu.

 What is your favourite music?

 At the moment it’s Ludovico Einaudi but that might change next week.
 I love all styles of music.